mulbahoplanojames/Dev-Tech-Ebook---Blog/README.md

 # Dev!Tech Ebooks and Blog posts.

-# This is a web application for accessing ebooks and blogs developed using React.
-It provides a user-friendly interface to navigate
+## This is a web application for accessing ebooks and blogs developed using React.
+It provides a user-friendly interface to navigate through different sections of the website.

 ## Features